 Poker is a game of personalities as is life.

 You play the player more than you play the cards, which means that you’re going to play the same hand differently against different people.
 If you know someone is afraid to lose, you will try to bluff them and get them to fold.
 You play to their fear.
-Alternatively, if you are playing that same hand against a bully; a reckless opponent who is in the game for the thrill of it, you are going to be a lot more cautious.
+Alternatively, if you play that same hand against a reckless opponent who is in the game for the thrill of it, you are going to be a lot more cautious.

 You see the same phenomenon with parents and children, sisters and brothers, employees and supervisors.
 Would you respond to a micromanager the same way you do to a delegator?
 You can’t if you want to be successful.
 Will your significant other get over an argument quicker if you discuss it to death or ignore it and go on to the next chapter?